dasxgo/analytics-hub/README.md

 ## **Code**

-You cand fin thhe code for this project here.
+You cand fin the code for this project here.

 folders overview: